A stratified homotopy hypothesis: Conically smooth stratified spaces

-We recall some relevant notions among stratified spaces as developed in~\cite{aft1}.
-We emphasize that this section is very much an overview, and we point the unfamiliar reader to that reference for precise definitions and details.
+We recall some relevant notions among conically smooth stratified spaces as developed in~\cite{aft1}.
+This section is very much an overview, so we point the unfamiliar reader to that reference for precise definitions and details.